Emily-Ngahu/Automobile-Insurance-claims-classification/README.md

 # Automobile-Insurance-claims-prediction
 ## Project Aim
-The aim is to build a predictive model that can determine the likelihood of a claim being filed as fraudulent or legitimate.
+The aim is to build a classification  model that can determine the likelihood of a claim being filed as fraudulent or legitimate.
 This model will help insurance companies:
 1. Detect Fraud: By identifying patterns and predicting the probability of fraudulent claims, companies can reduce losses due to fraudulent activity.
 2. Optimize Claims Processing: A predictive model can assist in flagging claims that require more scrutiny, allowing for a more efficient and focused investigation process.